phaethonp/we-ai/readme.md

 :small_blue_diamond: Grant Access to global real-estate markets <br>

-:small_blue_diamond: **Urban challenges, and climate change mitigation solutions** by enabling a new breed of property developers to emerge<br>
+:small_blue_diamond: **Urban challenges, and climate change mitigation solutions** by enabling a new breed of property developers and investors to emerge and transact<br>

 <p align="center">
   :large_blue_circle: